Picture not described

 Both the Chase and Starling bank accounts have a lot to offer, which means this isn’t an easy decision to make.
 Both accounts offer streamlined apps to help you budget and save, fee-free transactions abroad and FSCS protection.

-However, if we had to pick one, we’d say Starling takes the top spot.
-As well as being able to pay in and withdraw cash at the Post Office and apply for an overdraft, the Starling app is more advanced and also enables you to make international payments.
+If we had to pick one, we’d say Starling takes the top spot.
+As well as being able to pay in cash at the Post Office and apply for an overdraft, the Starling app is more advanced.

 But what works for one person might not work for another, so if you’re not sure, you could always try both options to see which one works best for you.